a-rich/DJ-Tools/README.md

 The core functionality of this library can be broken up into four sub-packages:
 1. `sync`: allows users to push and pull audio and Rekordbox XML files to and from the `beatcloud`
 2. `spotify`: allows users to:
-    * compare the tracks of one or more Spotify playlists against the `beatcloud` (to identify redundancies)
     * create / update Spotify playlists using the titles / links of Reddit submissions
     * create / update Spotify playlists using the Discord webhook output from users' music uploads.
+    * get tracks from Spotify playlists for analysis
 3. `rekordbox`: operates on an exported XML Rekordbox database file to:
     * automatically generate playlists based on the tags of your Collection
     * emulating a playlist randomization feature which is strangely absent from Rekordbox
 4. `utils`: contains a variety of utilities for things such as:
-    * downloading mp3 files from a URL (e.g. Soundcloud...don't use YouTube because that's some highly compressed garbage)
+    * downloading mp3 files from a URL (e.g. Soundcloud)
-    * copmare the tracks of one or more local directories against the `beatcloud` (to identify redundancies)
+    * compare the tracks of Spotify playlists and / or local directories against the `beatcloud` (to identify redundancies)
     * copy audio files from a given playlist to a new location and generate a new XML for those files (for backups and ensuring you can play a preparation on non-Pioneer setups)

 For usage details relating to the individual packages of `DJ Tools`, checkout the README files that are [collocated with those packages](https://github.com/a-rich/DJ-Tools/tree/main/src/djtools).